-Stems - To +1m tall, erect, herbaceous but stout, terete near the base, angled in the apical 1/2, scaberulous, puberulent, much-branched, from a big taproot, mostly green.
+Stems - Erect, to 1 m, herbaceous but stout, terete near the base, angled in the apical half, scaberulous, puberulent, much-branched, mostly green.

-Leaves - Opposite, linear, entire, antrorse strigose, acute, to +3cm long, 1-1.5mm broad, slightly folded, with well developed axillary fascicles.
-Fascicles as long or longer than the subtending leaf.
+Leaves - Opposite, linear, entire, antrorse strigose, acute, to 3 cm long, 1-1.5 mm broad, slightly folded, with well developed axillary fascicles.
+Fascicles similar in size to the subtending leaf.

 Flowering - August - October.

 Habitat - Prairies, sandy open ground, thickets, woodland edges, fallow fields.

 Other info. - This striking species can be found mainly in southwestern and southeastern areas of Missouri.
 The plant can be identified by its big flowers (which have pink spots internally), and its linear leaves which have well developed axillary fascicles.
 The plant is more common in states to the south and east and extends up the east coast to Maryland.
 Missouri is near the northwestern extent of its range.
 It grows well in relatively poor, sandy soils.